 Polyurethane Insulation

-Thermal conductivity - temperature and k-values
+Thermal conductivity of polyurethane insulation - temperatures and k-values

 Polyurethane is an organic polymer formed by reacting a polyol (an alcohol with more than two reactive hydroxyl groups per molecule) with a diisocyanate or a polymeric isocyanate in the presence of suitable catalysts and additives.